xilution/xilution-graphql-backend-example/README.md

 ## Docker

 ### To build the Docker image
-This tags your docker image as `xilution-graphql-example`.
+This tags your docker image as `xilution-graphql-backend-example`.

 1. Run `yarn docker:build`.